 Art Deco Refresh

+This 1927 home was given new life with fresh wall colors and modern finishes, thanks to Lisa Britt Designs.
 The fireplace features gorgeous art deco grillwork.
-Painting the brick around it a soft shade of gray allowed the unique feature to pop.
-Adding to the fireplace's charm is the lovely mantel with dentil detail.
-The latter refers to the small repeating block pattern along the bottom.Continue to 29 of 33 below.
+Painting the brick around it a soft shade of gray allowed this unique feature to pop.
+Adding to the fireplace's charm is the lovely mantel with its dentil detail.Continue to 28 of 32 below.

 Blending in a Fireplace